HenryMartins/alx-system_engineering-devops/0x02-shell_redirections/README.md

 duplicate line of file
 no more js
 count directories
-print out 10 newest files in a directory
+print out 10 newest file in a directory takes a list of words as input and prints only words that appear exactly once